juniorrantila/lldbui/README.md

   -V, --version                    Print version
 ```

 Passing an executable as a positional argument prepares lldbui to debug the given executable.
-To disambiguate between arguments passed to lldbui and arguments passed to the debugged executable, arguments starting with a `-` must be passed after `--`.
-Eg. `lldbui someprog -- --progarg1 --progarg2=foo`.
+To disambiguate between arguments passed to lldbui and arguments passed to the debugged executable, arguments starting with a `-` must be passed after `--`: `lldbui someprog -- --progarg1 --progarg2=foo`.

 ## Build